ejamesc/Emphasis/README.md

 #Emphasis#

 This is my fork of the NYTimes.com's Emphasis library.
-Everything up to commit (SHA: 70b2073799d9970d217f4c9b7cf76ee4451f6ed8 ) is a clean jQuery port of the original, Prototype-dependent script.
+Everything up to commit _ba55535_ is a clean jQuery port of the original, Prototype-dependent script.
 Commits after that are modifications for use with the Pandamian code base.

-##Original Notes##
+##Original Notes (from Michael Donohoe, NYTimes)##

 Emphasis provides dynamic paragraph-specific anchor links and the ability to highlight text in a document, all of which is made available in the URL hash so it can be emailed, bookmarked, or shared.